S-PScripts/incognito-v128/README.md

 # Incognito captive portal

+## Getting set up:
+1. Go to chrome://flags/#captive-portal-popup-window.
+2. Enable it.
+3. Restart.
+4. If the flag didn’t reset, you can continue.
+Else you cannot.

 ## Method A:
 ### THIS WILL ONLY WORK IF YOU HAVE A CAPTIVE PORTAL THAT CAN GET TO GOOGLE.
 I AM USING EE WIFI IN THE UK.
 1. Connect to EE Wifi.